Nepal Trekking Sale On NowBook Now & Save

 Meals: B,D

-Today you descend from the hills of Sikkim to the Indian plains and continue to the India–Bhutan border.
-After clearing Indian immigration and customs, you cross an impressive archway that marks the official entry into the Kingdom of Bhutan.
-Here you meet your Bhutanese guide, who will accompany you for the duration of your time in Bhutan.
-A short drive takes you to your hotel in Phuentsholing, where you receive a trip briefing and spend the night.
-Overnight: Lhaki Hotel or similar
+Today we descend from the forested hills of Sikkim to the warmer Indian plains, travelling by road toward the India–Bhutan border.
+The journey takes around 6–7 hours, passing through rural countryside and small settlements as the landscape gradually changes from mountain terrain to subtropical lowlands.
+At the border town of Jaigaon, we complete Indian exit formalities before walking through the impressive gateway that marks the official entry into the Kingdom of Bhutan.
+After clearing Bhutanese immigration, you meet your Bhutanese guide, who will accompany you for the remainder of your journey through the country.
+A short drive brings us to our hotel in Phuentsholing, where we settle in and receive a briefing about the upcoming Bhutan portion of the trip.
+Accommodation: Lhaki Hotel Phuentsholing or similar

 Meals: B,D